csvance/csvance.github.io/_posts/2019-03-21-jetpack-42-jetson-gpio.markdown

 {% endhighlight %}

-We also have to remove the __init__.py file in order for the paths to work correctly for python 3.6 import
+We also have to remove the python init file in order for the paths to work correctly for python 3.6:
 {% highlight bash %}
 sudo rm /usr/local/lib/python3.6/dist-packages/Jetson/GPIO/__init__.py
 {% endhighlight %}